 To support the continued safety of our campus community and our candidates, please use the following guidelines:

 - Deans/Directors should be mindful/sensitive to a candidate’s travel preferences for health and safety concerns.
 While the goal will be to conduct an interview experience that is as consistent as possible for all candidates, departments should apply flexibility and understanding where a candidate may have concerns with traveling for in-person interviewing.

-- Utilize all COVID-19 protocols - Campus interviews should continue to adhere to all health and safety protocols in place at the time of the interview, including the use of face coverings and physical distancing as applicable.
+- Utilize all COVID-19 Roaring Back Protocols - Campus interviews should continue to adhere to all health and safety protocols.

 Please consult further with the Office of Equity & Inclusion and HR to discuss specifics of finalizing candidate travel and interview plans.
-Departments should strive to limit travel to the greatest extent possible, while inviting candidates to campus for an interview experience that is as consistent as possible, while balancing the health and wellness needs of all.
+Departments should strive to provide candidates with a campus interview experience that is as consistent as possible, while balancing the health and wellness needs of all.